British Pakistanis: Post-Independence

 In addition, there was a stream of migrants from East Pakistan (now Bangladesh).
 During the 1970s, many East African Asians, most of whom already held British passports because they were brought to Africa by British colonialists, entered the UK from Kenya and Uganda.
 Idi Amin expelled all Ugandan Asians in 1972 because of his Black supremacist views and the perception that they were responsible for the country's economic stagnation.
 The Commonwealth Immigrants Act 1962 and Immigration Act 1971 largely restricted any further primary immigration to the UK, although family members of already-settled immigrants were allowed to join their relatives.

 The early Pakistani workers who entered the UK came intending to work temporarily and eventually returning home.
 However, this changed into permanent family immigration after the 1962 Act, as well as socio-economic circumstances and the future of their children, which most families saw lay in Britain.

 When the UK experienced deindustrialisation in the 1970s, many British Pakistanis became unemployed.
 The change from the manufacturing sector to the service sector was difficult for ethnic minorities and working-class White Britons alike; especially for those with little academic education.
-The Midlands and North of England were areas which were heavily reliant on manufacturing industries and the effects of deindustrialisation continue to be felt in these areas.
-As a result, increasing numbers of British Pakistanis have resorted to self-employment.
-National statistics from 2004 show that one in seven British Pakistani men work as taxi drivers or chauffeurs.
+The Midlands and North of England were areas which were heavily reliant on manufacturing industries and the effects of deindustrialisation continued to be felt in these areas.
+As a result, increasing numbers of British Pakistanis resorted to self-employment.
+National statistics from 2004 showed that one in seven British Pakistani men work as taxi drivers or chauffeurs.
+Whilst social issues include high relative poverty rates (55%) among the community according to the 2001 census, progress has been made in recent years, however British Pakistanis alongside British Bangladeshis are still the most likely ethnicity groups to have the highest rates of poverty.
+Despite relatively high levels of home ownership, 48 per cent of Pakistani households were classified as in poverty after housing costs in the three-year period to 2022/23.
+The equivalent figure for child poverty in Pakistani households stood at 58 per cent.